patte/fly-tailscale-exit/README.md

 This repo shows how to run tailscale on fly, specifically to run exit nodes.
 If you want to add tailscale to a fly.io application, follow this guide instead: https://tailscale.com/kb/1132/flydotio/

+⚠️ In September 2023 [Tailscale](https://tailscale.com/blog/mullvad-integration) and [Mullvad](https://mullvad.net/en/blog/tailscale-has-partnered-with-mullvad) announced to partner up: for $5/month you can use a mullvad exit node from up to 5 tailscale nodes.
+This is great news and I'd recommend to use this instead of the setup described here.
+Follow [this guide](https://tailscale.com/kb/1258/mullvad-exit-nodes) to set it up.

+## Intro

 Did you ever need a wormhole to another place in the internet?
 But you didn't trust the shady VPN providers with ads all over YouTube?
 Well, why not run it "yourself"?
 This guide helps you to set up a globally distributed and easily sharable VPN service for you and your friends.
 - Instantly scale up or down nodes around the planet